 The Economic Growth Regulatory Relief and Consumer Protection Act (EGRRCPA) was signed into law in May 2018.
 EGRRCPA was intended to pave the way for banks to lend to creditworthy borrowers and better serve their communities.
-Regulatory relief was not immediate, as guidance and new rulemaking remains to be completed to implement many of the changes.
-The Bank along with many community banks welcome the rollback of some burdensome requirements resulting from the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Rollback of some burdensome requirements resulting from the Dodd-Frank Wall Street Reform and Consumer Protection Act was welcomed by community banks.
+Regulatory relief has not been immediate, as guidance and new rulemaking remains to be completed to implement various provisions.
 Sections in the EGRRCPA address access to mortgage credit; consumer access to credit; protections for veterans, consumers, and homeowners; rules for certain bank holding companies, capital access; and protections for student borrowers.
 Implementation of the rules and guidance for the various provisions of the EGRRCPA will commence as rulemaking occurs.